 1. Does the language school have a track record for delivering excellence?

 New language schools are popping up all the time in Japan.
 It’s now easier than ever to set up a slick-looking website with catchy slogans and attractive images but don’t be fooled by any of this.
-I can’t stress enough how important it is to research how long aschool has been opening and checking its record of success.
+I can’t stress enough how important it is to research how long a school has been opening and check its record of success.

 2. Is the language school financially stable?

-If a school refuses to be open about its financial state, then you should take that as a warning sign.
+If a school refuses to be open about its financial state, you should take that as a warning sign.
 Don’t risk investing in a school that could be about to go out of business if they aren’t transparent about how well their business is performing.

 3. Does the language school offer courses with unusually low tuition fees?

-Everyone loves a good deal, but when a language offers discounts or specials that are too good to be true than warning bells should be going off.
-In desperation to get more students to enroll in the courses, schools may offer outrageous discounts or promotions.
-However, such practises can lead schools to cut corners and ultimately deliver a low quality experience.
+Schools may offer outrageous discounts or promotions to get more students to enroll in the courses.
+However, such practices can lead schools to cut corners and ultimately deliver a low-quality experience.

 4. Does the school have positive online ratings?

-This will make your life so much easier in Japan by having someone who you can turn to with any questions or concerns you have about daily life in Japan or life as an international student.
+This will make your life so much easier in Japan by having someone you can turn to with any questions or concerns you have about daily life in Japan or life as an international student.

 Are You Ready to Embark on the Adventure of a Lifetime?

-Whether you choose to study at a language school or take part in a cultural exchange program at a Japanese university, or even studying the language while working in Japan, there’s no doubt that you’ll have a fantastic time!
+Whether you study Japanese at a language school, participate in a cultural exchange program at a Japanese university, or even learn the language while working in Japan, there’s no doubt that you’ll have a fantastic time!

 Why should I invest in learning Japanese as a second language?

-Employers often look for individuals that are creative, rational and open-minded.
-These are skills are naturally developed when learning a new language.
+Employers often look for individuals that are creative, rational, and open-minded.
+These skills are naturally developed when learning a new language.

-You will develop a global perspectiveBeing surrounded by a culture and language that is completely different from your own forces you to develop a wider perspective and understanding of the world around you.
+You will develop a global perspective; being surrounded by a culture and language entirely different from yours forces you to create a broader view and understanding of the world around you.
 This is a vital skill not only in the workplace but in life!

 It is the gateway to other Asian cultures and languages

 For you language lovers out there, studying the complex social and cultural makeup of the Japanese language will set you up with the skills to succeed in other Asian cultures and languages.

-If you’re a passport holder of a country with a visa-waiver agreement with Japan, you don’t need a student visa to attend a short term language course that’s three months or shorter!
+If you’re a passport holder of a country with a visa-waiver agreement with Japan, you don’t need a student visa to attend a short-term language course that’s three months or shorter!
 Courses that are longer than three months require a student visa.